3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/angular_lessons/webpack-angular-babel/webpack-angular-babel.md

 ## Using Webpack in our development workflow:

+- Webpack is great!
+We can clean up our `<script>` tags significantly and pull `npm` packages directly into our front-end code!
+But now every time we want to see a change in our front-end javascript, we have to run `webpack` first.
+On the server-side we have `nodemon` to refresh our server automatically.
+Wouldn't it be great if Webpack could do the same thing for our front-end changes?

+- Enter `webpack --watch`!
+If we run Webpack with the `--watch` flag, it will now automatically bundle up our front-end JavaScript for the next time we refresh the page.
+This makes for a much more efficient development workflow, but there are a few caveats we'll need to consider.

+    - Right now,

 - Update controller to add some data
 - Did the data update on the page?
 - No, because we have to re-compile our assets